run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/prerequisites.md

 ### Ingress Controller

 The Run:ai control plane installation assumes an existing installation of NGINX as the ingress controller.
-You can follow the Run:ai _Cluster_ prerequisites [ingress controller](../../cluster-setup/cluster-prerequisites.md#kubernetes-ingress-controller) installation.
+You can follow the Run:ai _Cluster_ prerequisites [Kubernetes ingress controller](../../cluster-setup/cluster-prerequisites.md#kubernetes-ingress-controller) installation.

 ### NVIDIA GPU Operator